-Wake Tech has partnered with CollegeSource TES® to provide students with a library of established credit transfer equivalencies from higher education institutions from which we have previously transferred credit.
+Wake Tech has partnered with CollegeSource TES® to provide students with a library of established credit transfer equivalencies from higher education institutions from which the college has previously transferred credit.

 If you do not see a course listed in the library, this does not mean that you will not receive credit upon transfer.
 Wake Tech officials have not had the opportunity to evaluate every course from every institution.
 The library is always growing.
 If one of your courses has not been listed, officials will evaluate it when you submit your official transcript.
 If transfer credit is granted, the course will be added to the library for future students.